 There are two types of extractions, non-surgical and surgical.
 Once we have ensured that the patient is comfortable by numbing the tooth, jawbone, and gum, the process can begin.

 A non-surgical extraction can be performed with the tooth is fully extended and not severely damaged.
-One of our surgeons, Dr. Robert G. Hale, Dr. James P. Jensvold, or Dr. Alexei I. Mizin, will use a tool called an elevator to lift the tooth from the socket.
+One of our surgeons, Dr. Robert G. Hale or Dr. James P. Jensvold, will use a tool called an elevator to lift the tooth from the socket.
 The patient will experience high pressure, but should not feel pain due to the anesthesia.
 If the tooth breaks or is not able to lift easily, a non-surgical extraction can turn into a surgical extraction.

 A surgical extraction means that some cuts to the gum tissue are necessary.
 Often the tooth requires removal by sectioning.
 Surgical extractions are a very common procedure.
 We will cut the tooth into sections removing each section one at a time.